 INTRODUCING THE PUPPY TO ITS NEW HOME

-Here’s what you need for a good start with your new pup:
+Here’s what you need for a good start with your new English bulldog puppy:

-Identification… We recommend both a Microchip ID and a TAG.
+Identification… We recommend a Microchip ID for the peace of mind.

-Nutritious Food… We recommend and use a top quality food TASTE OF THE WILD (LAMB AND RICE).
+Nutritious Food… We recommend and use PREMIUM food such as TASTE OF THE WILD (Roasted Venison & Bison).
 Puppy food is fed until your pet is about 12 months old.
-Between 12-18 months of age, the pet should be switched to adult dog food.
+Between 12-18 months of age, the pet should be switched to an adult formula.

 Food and Water Bowls… That can be sanitized easily.

-The change of environment and owner can cause many stress-related problems in new puppies, such as:
+The change of environment and owner can cause some new common stress-related issues in puppies, such as:

 Coccidiosis… A type of intestinal infection.